-FDLE's Capitol Police is a specially trained and highly effective security and law enforcement unit that ensures the safety and security needs of both the legislative and executive branches of state government.
-Its primary responsibility is to protect the security of the Governor, the Lieutenant Governor, members of the Cabinet, members of the Senate and House of Representatives and employees assigned to the Florida Capitol Complex and associated buildings.
+FDLE's Capitol Police is a specially trained and highly effective law enforcement unit that ensures the safety and security needs of both the legislative and executive branches of state government.
+Its primary responsibility is to ensure the security of the Governor, the Lieutenant Governor, members of the Cabinet, members of the Senate and House of Representatives and employees assigned to the Florida Capitol Complex, and other state buildings.

-In September 2020, the department transferred responsibility for FDLE headquarters security to FDLE Capitol Police, which had previously been handled by civilian personnel.
+In September 2020, the department transferred responsibility for FDLE headquarters security to FDLE Capitol Police, which had previously been handled by sworn and civilian personnel.
 A full-time uniform FDLE Capitol Police patrol presence was also permanently assigned to the Governor's Mansion.
 The department has recently expended resources to enhance the security around the Capitol Complex to mitigate any significant domestic security disasters and assist with crime prevention and security awareness training of employees.
-In FY 20-21, 135 state employees attended five crime prevention training courses provided by FDLE Capitol Police.
+In FY 21-22, 4,674 state employees, community partners, and citizens attended 104 training courses provided by FDLE Capitol Police.

-The department's Protective Operations Bureau (POB) is a specialized operational component, primarily dedicated to ensuring the safety and security of the Governor and First Family, the Governor's Mansion and grounds and the Executive Office of the Governor (EOG).
-POB also provides protective services to visiting public officials/figures, particularly other United States governors and their families.
-The POB mission is supported by the department's seven ROCs located throughout the state.
-In FY 20-21, POB performed 17 protective details for visiting dignitaries.
+The department's Protective Operations Section (POS) is a specialized operational component, primarily dedicated to ensuring the safety and security of the Governor and First Family, the Governor's Mansion and grounds and the Executive Office of the Governor (EOG).
+POS also provides protective services to visiting public officials/figures, particularly other United States governors and their families.
+The POS mission is supported by the department's seven ROCs located throughout the state.
+In FY 21-22, POB performed 73 protective details for visiting dignitaries.